FuelLabs/fuel-indexer/docs/src/database/types.md

 }
 ```

-Which would then generate the following Postgres schema
+This will generate the following Postgres schema:

 ```code
                                            Table "schema.event"